-*** 01/01/2017 - Reserved as provisional pre-order for a local customer, when newly arrived and pending completion of the restoration.
+*** 01/01/2017 - Reserved as provisional pre-order for customer from Essex, when newly arrived and pending completion of the restoration.

 *** 26/01/2017 - Now completed, including the repro pickguard we purpose-made, and ready for collection.....photos updated to show finished job!

 These are scarce guitars....the last two I sold were in 2014, when I was lucky enough to be able to get the two in.
 Before that I think the previous one was around 2009/2010!
 Steve Harrison, Community & Traditional Folk Musician, in West Yorkshire, bought the 1964 example we made the pickguard for....his second purchase, having previously bought a Stella H929TG tenor from me.

 The second, a 1969 made one, went to Graham Legge, Sound Engineer & Folk at the Salmon Bothy, Portsoy, far up in North East Scotland...fullsome feedback was a delight....you might gather that I have been up there & seen some of the musicians he works with.....see his feedback under the heading below...........

 First option to buy this example has been offered to an existing customer, but I am always on the lookout for other Archtop Tenors, but already have a choice of flattop tenors in stock so, if you are interested in purchasing one please do get in touch.